Sura 4 (from the Quran)

 The later suras (24 in total) were delivered from the city of Medina and deal with the expansion of the Muslim community from a small band of followers to a religious movement that eventually included almost all of the Arab tribes on the Arabian peninsula.
 These Medinia suras deal with how best to organize and govern this new community of believers.
 The excerpt from Sura 4 (below) is a small part of a longer Medinia sura.

-The translation Dr. Mahammad Mahmoud Ghali was completed by a university professor in Cairo.
-The Yusuf Ali translation has historically been one of the most popular translations worldwide.
-I've provided notes on the Ghali translation - despite being the more recent it is, I think, the more challenging to read.
+The translation Ghali translation was completed by a university professor in Cairo, Dr. Mahammad Mahmoud Ghali.
+The Yusuf Ali translation, though much older, has historically been one of the most popular translations worldwide.
+I've provided notes on the Ghali translation - despite being the more recent translation, it strikes me as the more challenging to read.
 The notes do apply to both translations though.

 Dr. Ghali Translation (1997)